Punctuality has been a perennial difficulty for British Airways.

 Once Terminal 5 bedded down, its punctuality proved radically.
 However, this has proved not to be permanent.
 The airline has experienced another deterioration in punctuality.

 Whilst operating from London Heathrow can often be a cause of poor punctuality, the volume of hand baggage being brought on to the aircraft is cited in a lot of anecdotal observations about flight delays.

 Punctuality, known to be very important to passengers travelling on short-haul in particular, is currently back in focus.

 Following trials on selected routes, the airline is to introduce new boarding procedures and processes for hand luggage.

-BA has long offered “Fast Track” priority boarding (soon to be branded priority boarding) for passengers travelling in business and first class cabins and passengers with Silver & Gold Executive Club cards.
+BA has long offered “Fast Track” boarding (soon to be branded priority boarding) for passengers travelling in business and first class cabins and passengers with Silver & Gold Executive Club cards.